Fridge / Night Watch

-Fridge Brilliance: In an earlier book Vetinari posits that he rather thinks he invented Vimes.
+- In an earlier book Vetinari posits that he rather thinks he invented Vimes.
 In this book we see what he might mean: we see young Vetinari increasingly intrigued and impressed by Keel!Vimes, to the point he saves his life on several occasions and eventually fights in his name.
 He may notice the special attention Keel!Vimes pays to young lance-constable Vimes.
 He remembers Vimes' name, keeps an eye on him.
 So years later, when Vetinari's the Patrician and has to choose a new Captain of the Night Watch, he takes a punt on Vimes.
 We know, after all, that Vimes' promotion was Vetinari's personal decision (Vimes interprets it as a sick joke).
 By this time Vetinari may even have some idea of the time-travel hijinks.
 He is VERY clever, and he's certainly worked it out by the end of Night Watch.
-Regardless of whether he thinks of the late John Keel as Vimes' mentor of future self, he recognises when Vimes begins to live up to Keel, and is pleased with how he, Vetinari, has manipulated events.
+Regardless of whether he thinks of the late John Keel as Vimes' mentor or future self, he recognises when Vimes begins to live up to Keel, and is pleased with how he, Vetinari, has manipulated events.

-There is lot of play around visibility and invisibility in Vetinari's storyline (and in the novel in general, actually).
+- There is lot of play around visibility and invisibility in Vetinari's storyline (and in the novel in general, actually).
 Vetinari 'gets' invisibility more than the other assassins.
 He realises that wearing black-only clothes, as is the Guild policy, makes one MORE visible, and that animal-inspired colour and pattern are more effective at creating camouflage.
 Black actually makes his fellow assassins stand out like a sore thumb.
 Fast-forward to his Patricianship, and he is noted for ONLY wearing black clothes.
 As an assassin he wanted invisibility.
 As the Patrician he wants to be highly visible.
 Genius.
 Plus, it justifies how he was able to observe the final events of Vimes' sojourn in the past without Vimes noticing he was there.

-In a rare case of Fridge Heartwarming, consider that Vimes and his Treacle Mine Road allies have spent the last thirty years feeling somber every 25th of May.
+- In a rare case of Fridge Heartwarming, consider that Vimes and his Treacle Mine Road allies have spent the last thirty years feeling somber every 25th of May.
 But from now on, those who know Vimes well won't see it solely as a day to be mourned, because it's also Young Sam's birthday.